jgkme/Add-Remote-Torrent/README.md

 We are working on a feature to make this process easier by allowing you to report issues directly from the extension.

 ## Changelog
+*   **v0.4.4 (2025-09-10):**
+    *   **Fix:** Corrected a critical bug where the "context invalidated" error would spam the console on pages with dynamic content.
+The content script now handles this error gracefully.
+    *   **Fix:** Improved the `LinkMonitor` to more reliably detect torrent links on dynamic web pages (e.g., Telegram, Facebook) by re-scanning sections of the page when significant changes are detected.
+    *   **Fix:** Added the `dashboard` directory to the build process, resolving an `ERR_FILE_NOT_FOUND` error when trying to access the new Dashboard page.
 *   **v0.4.3 (2025-09-10):**
     *   **Fix:** Added the missing "alarms" permission to the manifest file, which was causing the service worker to fail and preventing the periodic server status check from running.
     *   **Fix:** Corrected a data-loss bug where editing and saving an existing server profile would unintentionally erase its stored status information (version, free space, online status).